 Working with children clearance

-Every staff member working in a school must hold a current working with children clearance, also called an Ochre Card, or have a current exemption in place.
+If you're a staff member working in a school, you must hold a current working with children clearance, also called an Ochre Card, or have a current exemption in place.

 Staff members that need a clearance include: